-The entire field of eminent domain law is becoming one of increasing importance to the people of California.
 New populations need new school sites, playgrounds, parks and other facilities.
 Expanding governmental activities require new offices and public buildings.
 Existing streets and highways are being widened and broad freeways are being created where none existed before.
-As a result, the power of condemnation is being exercised more and more frequently, and its effect is being felt by increasing numbers of citizens.
+(As of June 30, 1958, 1732 miles of freeway had been completed, were budgeted for construction or were under construction.
+For 1980 a system of 12,250 miles of freeway has been recommended by the State Department of Public Works.
+2) As a result of the need for public facilities, the power of condemnation is being exercised more and more frequently, and its effect is being felt by increasing numbers of citizens.
 Some affected persons have felt that present laws did not operate justly as to them, and they have sought relief from their representatives in the Legislature.
-Senators and Assemblymen are thus being called upon to weigh the interests of their constituents as individuals on the one hand against the interests of the same individuals collectively, as a body politic, on the other.
+Senators and Assemblymen are thus being called upon to weigh the interests of their constituent as individuals on the one hand against the interests of the same individuals collectively, as a body politic, on the other.